 - For manufacturing and operations, engineers and planners can improve trials and testing, reduce errors, and increase safety.

-- In movies and entertainment, content creators can more easily develop media that is more alive.
+- In movies and entertainment, content creators can create more immersive media experiences

 The possibilities don’t stop there.
-Now more than ever, the tools to do so are becoming more accessible across industries, to developers, and to the general population.
+Now more than ever, these tools are becoming more accessible across industries, to developers.
 Across all fields, digital replicas are increasingly streamlining processes: increasing efficiency, lowering developing costs, and reducing lead times.

 They’re simultaneously increasing production volume and quality.
 At such an exciting stage of development, one can only imagine the next frontiers of digital replica technologies.